Metastruct/outfitter/README.md

 ---

-You can test test the addon on [Meta Construct](http://metastruct.net) servers.
+You can test the addon on [Meta Construct](http://metastruct.net) servers.

 ### Download